tytydraco/yessleep/out/I_Work_at_a_Dog_Shelter_with_Strange_Rules_It_Calls_to_the_Broken.md

 — Here.
 Dario left this for you. — I frowned and she sighed — It's a recorder, he said that everything is explained there.
 Your uniform is in the break room.

-I went and found my uniform neatly folded on the table.
+I did as instructed and found them neatly folded on the table.
 I poured myself some black coffee to distract me from lashing out to the rude receptionist whose stupid name I'll never ever bother to learn, and changed my clothes in the bathroom.
-I started the recorder while grabbing another cup.
+I played the recorder while grabbing another cup.

 — Hi, Cassey, this is Dario!
 I'm sorry I'm not there for your first day, I had more important business to take care of.
 Normally I would give you a sheet of rules, but this would do.